tyler-marr/ipmininet/ipmininet/examples/README.md

 You can test this by trying to ping(6) both routers, use nc to (try to) exchange data over TCP, or [tracebox](www.tracebox.org) to send a crafted TCP packet not part of an already established session.

+## GRETopo

+_topo name_ : gre
+_args_ : n/a

+This network spawns routers in a line, with two hosts attached on the ends.
+A GRE Tunnel for prefix 10.0.1.0/24 is established with the two hosts (h1 having 10.0.1.1 assigned and h2 10.0.1.2).

+Example tests:
+* Verify connectivity, normally: h1 ping h2, over the tunnel: h1 ping 10.0.1.2
+* h1 traceroute h2, h1 traceroute 10.0.1.2, should show two different routes,
+  with the second one hiding the intermediate routers.